hashgraph/hedera-services/docs/scheduled-transactions/revised-spec.md

 message ScheduleGetInfoResponse {
-  ScheduleID scheduleID = 1; // The id of the schedule TransactionBody scheduledTransactionBody = 2; // The scheduled transaction
+  ScheduleID scheduleID = 1; // The id of the schedule SchedulableTransactionBody scheduledTransactionBody = 2; // The scheduled transaction
   string memo = 3; // The publicly visible memo of the schedule Key adminKey = 4; // The key used to delete the schedule from state bool executeImmediatelyOnValidSignatures = 5; // May the scheduled transaction be executed as soon as its schedule has enough affirming signers?